CMSgov/bcda-static-site/src/_pages/v3/how-to-migrate-v3.md

 Using only the `ExplanationOfBenefit` resource allows you to easily compare a claim at different stages in the adjudication process without needing to map between different resource types.

-### Exporting claims based on adjudication status
+### Exporting claims based on adjudication status with v3

-If you have access to partially adjudicated claims, you’ll need to use the new, `_typeFilter` parameter to filter exported claims based on adjudication status in BCDA v3.
+If you make requests for Claim and/or ClaimResponse resources using the _type parameter in v2, you'll need to update those requests in v3.

-#### How it worked in BCDA v2
+#### How it worked in v2

-In BCDA v2 you exported claims based on adjudication level using the `_type` parameter, and passing the appropriate resource types (`Claim`, `ClaimResponse` for partially adjudicated claims and `ExplanationOfBenefit` for fully adjudicated claims) as the parameter value:
+In BCDA v2 you exported claims based on adjudication status using the `_type` parameter, and passing the appropriate resource types (`Claim`, `ClaimResponse` for partially adjudicated claims and `ExplanationOfBenefit` for fully adjudicated claims) as the parameter value:

 - v2 $export for only partially adjudicated claims:
   {% include copy_snippet.html code="GET /api/v2/Patient/$export?_type=Claim,ClaimResponse" language="shell" %}

 - v2 $export for only fully adjudicated claims:
   {% include copy_snippet.html code="GET /api/v2/Patient/$export?_type=ExplanationOfBenefit" language="shell" %}

+In v2, BCDA differentiates "partially adjudicated" from "fully adjudicated" claims based on the data source rather than the claim status.
+BCDA's partially adjudicated data (Claim and ClaimResponse resources) are populated with data from the Medicare Shared Systems which often includes data for claims that had been fully processed and paid.

-#### Changes with BCDA v3
+#### Changes with v3

-In BCDA v3, you can export claims based on adjudication level using the `_typeFilter` parameter to limit your job request to include only EOB resources where the meta.tag property matches the desired adjudication status.
-In the following examples, we further limit the request to exclude Coverage and Patient resources by using the `_type` parameter with `ExplanationOfBenefit`.
+In v3, we've extended the API with the [`_typeFilter` parameter]({{ '/v3/filter-claims-data-v3.html#the-typefilter-parameter' | relative_url }}) to filter export data more granularly.
+There are two ways to migrate from v2 if you are currently using the `_type` parameter to filter by adjudication status.

+##### Option 1 - Use the Final Action status code

+Use the final action status code tags to filter claims from the results of your v3 job requests based on claim processing status.

+To exclude data for final action claims (claims that had been fully processed by Medicare), use the `_typeFilter` parameter to only include EOB resources with the `NotFinalAction` tag:

+- v3 $export EOB resources of non-final action claims only
+  {% include copy_snippet.html code="GET /api/v3/Patient/$export?_type=ExplanationOfBenefit&_typeFilter=ExplanationOfBenefit%3F_tag%3Dhttps%3A%2F%2Fbluebutton.cms.gov%2Ffhir%2FCodeSystem%2FFinal-Action%7CNotFinalAction
+" language="shell" %}

+To only include data for final action claims, use the `_typeFilter` parameter to include only EOB resources with the `FinalAction` tag:

+- v3 $export EOB resources of final action claims only
+  {% include copy_snippet.html code="GET /api/v3/Patient/$export?_type=ExplanationOfBenefit&_typeFilter=ExplanationOfBenefit%3F_tag%3Dhttps%3A%2F%2Fbluebutton.cms.gov%2Ffhir%2FCodeSystem%2FFinal-Action%7CFinalAction" language="shell" %}

+##### Option 2 - Use the System Type code

+If you want the results of your v3 job requests to closely match the behavior of v2's partially adjudicated enhancement, use the system type code tags.

+To only include data for claims previously represented with Claim and ClaimResponse resources in v2, use the  `_typeFilter` parameter to only include EOB resources with the `SharedSystem` tag:

-- v3 $export for only partially adjudicated claims
+- v3 $export EOB resources of claims from the Medicare Shared Systems only
-	{% include copy_snippet.html code="GET /api/v3/Patient/$export?_type=ExplanationOfBenefit&_typeFilter=ExplanationOfBenefit%3F_tag%3DPartiallyAdjudicated" language="shell" %}
+   {% include copy_snippet.html code="GET /api/v3/Patient/$export?_type=ExplanationOfBenefit&_typeFilter=ExplanationOfBenefit%3F_tag%3Dhttps%3A%2F%2Fbluebutton.cms.gov%2Ffhir%2FCodeSystem%2FSystem-Type%7CSharedSystem" language="shell" %}

+To only include data for claims previously represented with ExplanationOfBeneft resources in v2, use the `_typeFilter` parameter to include only EOB resources with the `NationalClaimsHistory` tag:

-- v3 $export for only fully adjudicated claims
+- v3 $export EOB resources of claims from National Claims History only
-	{% include copy_snippet.html code="GET /api/v3/Patient/$export?_type=ExplanationOfBenefit&_typeFilter=ExplanationOfBenefit%3F_tag%3DAdjudicated " language="shell" %}
+   {% include copy_snippet.html code="GET /api/v3/Patient/$export?_type=ExplanationOfBenefit&_typeFilter=ExplanationOfBenefit%3F_tag%3Dhttps%3A%2F%2Fbluebutton.cms.gov%2Ffhir%2FCodeSystem%2FSystem-Type%7CSharedSystem" language="shell" %}

+##### Omitting _typeFilter

-Without using the `_typeFilter` parameter, REACH ACOs using v3 will receive both partially adjudicated and fully adjudicated claims in the export by default.
+In v3, without using the `_typeFilter` parameter, REACH ACOs and IOTA participants will receive both partially and fully adjudicated claims in the export.

+- v3 $export EOB resources of both final and non-final action claims from both National Claims History and Medicare Shared Systems
+   {% include copy_snippet.html code="GET /api/v3/Patient/$export?_type=ExplanationOfBenefit" language="shell" %}

 ## New extension and code system URLs

-BCDA v3 utilizes the `StructureDefinition` and `CodeSystem` FHIR resources.
-This is the standard way to represent these URLs, and will make it easier for implementers to access the metadata going forward.
-You can access the metadata for each Extension and CodeSystem by hitting the URL, which will return a `StructureDefinition` or `CodeSystem` FHIR resource.
+BCDA v3 uses the StructureDefinition and CodeSystem FHIR resources.
+This is the standard way to represent code system URLs.
+It makes it easier to access the metadata.
+You can access the metadata for each Extension and CodeSystem by hitting the URL.
+This will return a StructureDefinition or CodeSystem FHIR resource.

 ### URLs changing between v2 and v3